maishbob/hello-world/README.md

 Hi Humans

-My name is Danzo and I am not learning new stuff after almost 20 years coding using Clarion for windows
+My name is Danzo and I am now learning new stuff after almost 20 years coding using Clarion for windows